Illuminum2/c-3d-projection/README.md

 ## Difficulties

 These are a few of the technical difficulties I faced while working on this project.
-The things mentioned here are not supported by the Blackbox editor:
+These features were not supported by the Blackbox editor at the time I wrote my code:

+- **No console for debugging**:
 - **No external libraries**: External libraries are **NOT** allowed, this project was made without:
 - - `math.h`: sin(), cos(), pow(), sqrt()
 - - `stdlib.h`: malloc(), realloc(), calloc(), free()